 Much of the time, biological parents love their children, but problems they are dealing with prevent them from knowing how to be a parent.
 Whether it’s drugs, alcohol, or other issues, they cannot provide what a child needs.
 As a result, the child doesn’t know what a “normal” life looks like.

-Foster homes teach children what it means to be a kid.
+Resources Families teach children what it means to be a kid.
 They learn to laugh and love and to act their age.
 It often takes time and patience for children to relax enough to be themselves or even to figure out who they are.
-Foster parents have the big task of helping children learn about themselves and the world around them in a positive way after experiencing so much negativity in their lives.
+Resource Parents have the big task of helping children learn about themselves and the world around them in a positive way after experiencing so much negativity in their lives.

 Stopping the Cycle

 Resource Parents have the important role of teaching children what a family looks like.
 Through foster care, they get the individual attention and guidance they need to help them grow and develop according to their age.
 They see what being a parent is supposed to mean so that when they grow up, they don’t have to continue to the cycle.

 Often, foster care provides a safe transition period for the child while the biological family gets their issues resolved so they can be the parents they want to be.
 The Resource Parents not only support the child, but they support the parents, too.
 They help the parents fulfill their roles and feel less alone in their struggles.
 The biological parents can know their child is safe and being cared for while they focus on getting their lives on track.

 Foster care plays an important role in caring for kids in an already-burdened system.
 It is an essential component of bringing families together and helping kids to grow up and excel in life regardless of their past.

 Interested in becoming a Resource Parent?